-Starting an e-commerce firm in Dubai has turned out to be the dream of every tech-savvy entrepreneurs as the industry is poised for solid growth on the back of the technological advancements and the drastic changes in the consumer behaviour due to recent Covid-19 pandemic.
+Starting an e-commerce firm in Dubai has turned out to be the dream of every tech-savvy entrepreneur as the industry is poised for solid growth on the back of technological advancements and the drastic changes in consumer behaviour due to the recent Covid-19 pandemic.
 Apart from that, the success of UAE-based e-commerce platforms like Noon, Souq.com (now Amazon.ae), and Careem Cab testifies that Dubai is a fertile ground for e-commerce business.
 The emirate is known for high digital penetration, pro-active government policies towards e-commerce, and the rise of tech-savvy consumers that makes the e-commerce business more profitable.
 Also, Dubai has a dedicated e-commerce strategy to attract foreign investments into the sector.
 The e-commerce industry is estimated to contribute AED 12 billion to Dubai’s GDP by 2023.

 The year 2020 has brought much disruption in the e-commerce sector that witnessed drastic changes to consumer behaviour in the UAE.
 A major contributor to this change has been the economic uncertainty precipitated by the COVID-19 pandemic.

 Most of the brick & mortar traders felt the heat of the Coronavirus pandemic as the countries including the UAE enforced stricter lockdown measures.
-As the ‘stay at home’ policy became the norm, consumers relied upon e-commerce platforms to shop both essential and non-essential things.
-A survey conducted by the Kearney Middle East showed that 79% of the UAE consumers shifted their shopping preference in favour of the e-commerce platforms.
+As the ‘stay at home’ policy became the norm, consumers relied upon e-commerce platforms to shop for both essential and non-essential things.
+A survey conducted by the Kearney Middle East showed that 79% of the UAE consumers shifted their shopping preference in favour of e-commerce platforms.
 Nearly half of the respondents are planning to continue with the online shopping trend even after the lockdown was lifted.
-The e-commerce market is not oversaturated yet and the fresh changes in consumer behaviour are a good indication for the growth prospects of e-commerce businesses in the UAE.
+The e-commerce market is not oversaturated yet and the fresh changes in consumer behaviour are a good indication of the growth prospects of e-commerce businesses in the UAE.